-This section affects how visitors will see your content when they visit your home page and blog pages.
+This section affects how your content gets seen by visitors when they visit your home page and blog pages.

-The syndication settings on this page can influence traffic.
-For example, choosing to display the full text vs summaries of your post, affects how your content appears in RSS readers and RSS email campaigns, and could affect someone’s decision to explore your site further, and whether or not they will visit your blog to get the rest of the content from summaries, or read the content in full without the need to click through to your site.
+The syndication settings in this section can influence web traffic.
+For example, your choice of displaying the full text vs summaries of your post, affects how your content shows up in RSS feeds and RSS email campaigns, and could affect someone’s choice to explore your content further, and whether or not they will visit your site to read the rest of the content from a partial feed, or read the content in full without the need to click through to your site.

-As far as your traffic system is concerned, however, the most important setting in this section is whether the Search Engine Visibility feature is enabled or not.
+As far as traffic is concerned, however, the most important setting in this section is whether the Search Engine Visibility feature is enabled or not.

-Generally, you want search engines to visit your site.
-Leaving the box unchecked enables WordPress to automatically ping all the update services you have listed whenever a new post is published (see Writing Settings above).
+Generally, you want to encourage search engines to visit your site.
+Leaving this box unchecked enables your site to instantly notify your update services list whenever new posts get published (see Writing Settings above).
 Unless there is a specific reason why search engines should not visit your site, do not check this box …

 Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-Your Permalink settings allow your site to publish posts with SEO-friendly URLs …
+Permalinks allow you to publish posts with SEO-friendly URLs …

-The examples below show some of the ways your search-friendly URLS can be configured …
+Here are some of the options for configuring your search-friendly URLS …

-We have created a detailed tutorial on using permalinks in WordPress here: How To Change Your WordPress Permalinks
+We have written a detailed tutorial about using permalinks in WordPress here: Improve Your WordPress SEO With SEO-Friendly URLs

-WordPress provides users with plugins that help to add almost every kind of functionality to your site, including many plugins that improve traffic generation.
+WordPress provides users with plugins that can add just about every type of functionality to your website, including plugins that add traffic generation capabilities.

-Security plugins like Blog Defender help to make your website invisible to bot and hacker attacks.
+Security plugins like Blog Defender help to make your WordPress blog invisible to botnets and hackers.